KassuK1/BlackOut/README.md

 ### How to use Blackout:
  - Install Fabric 1.19.3.
- - Download Meteor Client and put them in your mods folder.
+ - Download Meteor Client and put it in your mod's folder.
- - Put Blackout in your mods folder with them
+ - Put Blackout in your mods folder with Meteor
  - Run Fabric.
- - Enjoy the addon and go get some kills with it (if you're bad it won't help tho)
+ - Enjoy the addon
+ - Join the discord if you have any issues with it

 #### Latest build: https://github.com/KassuK1/BlackOut/releases/download/latest/blackout-0.3.0.jar